-The Singles and Pairs are starting a new beginners' square dance class in February of 2019.
+The Singles and Pairs started a new beginners' square dance class on Saturday afternoons in February of 2023.

-Under "Calls Covered," below, is the schedule covered by our class.
-The calls which have been taught in the class, week by week, are listed, with the most recent week at the top of the list.
+Under "Calls Covered," below, we will post the schedule covered by our class.
+The calls which have been taught in the class, week by week, will be listed, with the most recent week at the top of the list.
 Each call, where available, is linked to the Taminations animation for that call on the Tam Twirlers Square Dance Club's website.

 For Class Members